In this post, I’ll walk you through the key ingredients to get started with Japanese cooking.

 Miso

-Miso is a fermented condiment made from simmered or steamed soybeans and koji, which is produced by growing Aspergillus oryzae on grains such as rice, wheat, or soybeans.
+Miso is a fermented condiment made from soybeans and koji, a mold grown on rice, wheat, or soybeans.
+It’s packed with umami and adds a savory depth to your dishes.

 - Light-colored: Kodawattemasu